Fahim1971/Django-Teamplate/README.md

 # Django-Teamplate
-It's a Django file structure templates . which you can use in your Django project ,
+It's a Django file structure boilerplates . which you can use in your Django project ,